On positivity of principal minors of bivariate Bezier collocation matrix: Introduction

-A straightforward way of verifying the conjecture by computing principal minors of $M$ is time consuming due to the exponential growth of the number of subsets that need to be analysed, and cannot be done for $d>7$ using current computational facilities.
+A straightforward way of verifying the conjecture by computing principal minors of $M$ is time consuming due to the exponential growth of the number of subsets that need to be analysed, and cannot be done within a reasonable time for $d>7$ using current computational facilities.
+For example, for $d = 10$ one would need to compute $2^{\binom{10+2}{2}} - 1 \approx 7.4 \cdot 10^{19}$ minors.

-Matrices with positive principal minors are known as P-matrices.
-Much on them is known, see \cite{P-mtr,Coxson}, e.g. Unfortunately, those tools could not be applied for the study of the problem at hand, so a different approach will be used.
+Matrices with positive principal minors are called \emph{P-matrices}.
+A lot of their properties are known, see \cite{P-mtr,Coxson}, e.g. Unfortunately, this theory could not be applied for the study of the problem at hand, so a different approach, based on positive definiteness, is used.

-In this paper, the conjecture on positivity of determinant of the bivariate B\'ezier collocation matrix $M$ is confirmed.
-Furthermore, the result is proven for an arbitrary $\Gamma\subset \mathcal I_d$ for $d\leq 17$.
-Thus the constrained Lagrange interpolation problem has an unique solution.
-This covers all the cases useful in practice, since it is well known that Lagrange polynomial interpolants of high degrees have undesired properties.
+In this paper, the conjecture on positivity of principal minors of the bivariate B\'ezier collocation matrix $M$ is confirmed for arbitrary $\Gamma\subset \mathcal I_d$ for $d\leq 17$.
+Thus the corresponding constrained Lagrange interpolation problem has a unique solution.
+This covers all the cases useful in practice, since it is well known that polynomials of high degrees have undesired properties.
 Some particular configurations of domain points are analysed.
-A conjecture for an exact lower bound of $\det M_\Gamma$ is stated.
+A conjecture for exact lower bound of $\det M_\Gamma$ is stated.
+The paper is concluded by some remarks and comments on future work.